smallmultiples/gulp-modules/gulp-error-logger/README.md

 Gulp Error Logger
 =================

 Takes an error object and tries to find the best thing to log from it.
-Optionally, depending on settings at creation, can pop up a system notification via [growl](http://npmjs.com/growl)
+Optionally, depending on settings at creation, can pop up a system notification.

 Usage
 -----